duan-li/ckx/1.Architecture/001/readme.md

     - Cluster Architecture
     - Pods

-> Check how many pods exist on the system.
+1. Check how many pods exist on the system.
+2. Create a new pod with the nginx image.